hollydinosaur/news/README.md

 This is a news server which holds a number of articles about different topics.
 Users have the ability to make their own comments on the articles and can down or up vote the articles based on their view of the article.
 A user needs to have a valid username to post a comment.

 It has a number of facilities which allow you to access and filter the data as well as the option to delete a comment by id number.
+All the available endpoints are listed at https://nc-news-server-holly.herokuapp.com/api

-To clone the database, you will need to add the git repository https://github.com/hollydinosaur/news.
-Once this is git cloned, you will need to run the file through node.js with the following dependencies
+To clone the database, you will need to add the git repository from here: https://github.com/hollydinosaur/news.
+Once this is git cloned, you will need to run the file through node.js with the following dependencies:

 - dot env
 - node postgres (pg)